Unexpected design: Transforming a police gym into a wedding venue

 All the moving parts

 The lesson the firm carries forward from the gym-to-wedding-venue project is conceptual rather than technical.
 “On a multi-year project with so many moving parts, you have to constantly return to your original North Star idea to ensure the design doesn’t get lost in the process,” they said.
-Keep their North Star in mind, they successfully transformed a civic interior into a ceremonial one.

 View Comments (0)